 In 2016 the federal Department of Education awarded contracts to agencies to participate in the Nanny Pilot Program.

-The Nanny Pilot Programme offered subsidies to families to assist with the costs of using a nanny for child care.
-Families participating in the program were matched with a nanny through the Nanny Pilot Programme service provider in the family’s region.
+The Nanny Pilot Program offered subsidies to families to assist with the costs of using a nanny for child care.
+Families participating in the program were matched with a nanny through the Nanny Pilot Program service provider in the family’s region.

 Eight of the twelve agencies awarded contracts by the Department selected Redbourne’s Harmony Web as their software platform.
 This was because of the customisation we had done to our software to accommodate Nanny care including: family view for timesheets and bookings, smartphone and email support, remote signing and ability to handle statements and receipts.

 To coincide with a major federal government change to child care subsidy payments that took effect from 2 July 2018, the Redbourne Group launched new versions of its childcare software programs — Child Care Central and Harmony Web — to accommodate the new CCS processing arrangements.
 This impacted thousands of childcare centres across Australia.

 At the same time, the Redbourne Group added extensive new functionality to its early learning education management systems, including important CCS elements.
 This included automatic overnight query of the government’s system to ensure up to date information, enabling real time submissions to the government.